 A nice spot by the river, with a couple of pubs close by if the mood takes.
 Plus Putt in the Park which is fun for all ages and abilities.

-If you get here early you’ll have time for a swim at Brockwell Lido and then a wonderful picnic in the park.
+When restrictions finally lift, you need to head here early for a swim at Brockwell Lido and then a wonderful picnic in the park.
 Explorers will discover the 19th-century clock tower, a walled garden and some formal planting.

 Thames Barrier Park

 Who knew there was an accompanying park to this feat of engineering.
 It’s a whole day out too, including fountains, flower gardens, manicured lawns and a café.

 Take a trip to one of London’s most royal of parks.
 Surrounded by royal residences and Horse Guards Parade, there’s also a fountain, lake and pelicans to amuse.

 Always a popular choice when the sun shines, it’s still possible to find a quiet spot for a sarnie.